DeadZoneLuna/uSource/README.md

 # Unity Source Engine Importer
- a small universal resource loader the "Source Engine" BSP / MDL / VTF formats in Unity (It isn't perfect :D)
+ a small universal resource loader the "Source Engine" BSP / MDL / VTF formats in Unity (It isn't perfect and need improves :D)